alexmarcoo-nt/open-in-native-client/README.md

 1. Open the downloaded folder and then click on "uninstall.bat".
 2. Wait for the script to display the successful message.

-Note: the native-client in this repository is forked from: https://github.com/openstyles/native-client
+### Note:
+This Github repo is forked from my old repo: https://github.com/alexmarcoo/open-in-native-client
+All the new updates about native client patches are pushed here.